A high-protein diet helps boost metabolism and reduce cravings - Photo: British Nutrition Foundation

 Protein slows down metabolism

-It's also harder for your body to convert protein into body fat, meaning eating a high-protein diet makes you less likely to store extra fat.
+The body also has a harder time converting protein into body fat, meaning eating a high-protein diet will make you less likely to accumulate additional fat.

 When you eat carbohydrates, your body can convert food into fat with about 80% efficiency.
-With fat, the efficiency is about 96%.
+With fat, it's about 96%.
 But converting protein into stored fat is only about 66%.

 Protein also helps prevent muscle loss.
-Studies have shown that eating a high-protein diet leads to less muscle loss.
+Research has shown that eating a high-protein diet leads to less muscle loss.
 Meanwhile, many diets lead to muscle loss, which can lead to a lower overall metabolic rate.

 Women need about 46 grams of protein a day and men need 56 grams of protein.
 However, if you are trying to lose weight, you may need to eat more protein.